Vyral/lela-ashkarian/_posts/2023-09-27-selling-your-home-is-hard-these-3-strategies-make-it-easy.md

 By following these three essential tips, you'll set yourself up for a successful home-selling journey.
 Pricing your property accurately, being transparent about any issues, and preparing your home to appeal to buyers are key steps in maximizing your chances of selling quickly and at the right price.

 If you have any questions or need expert guidance on selling your home, don't hesitate to reach out to us.
-You can contact Natalie at (305) 481-3317 or Lila at (305) 395-0814.
+You can contact Natalie at (305) 481-3317 or Lela at (305) 395-0814.
 You can also explore more resources at **[https://www.searchfloridakeyshomes.com/](https://www.searchfloridakeyshomes.com/)[.&nbsp;](https://www.searchfloridakeyshomes.com/.)**&nbsp;